m101yosef/m101yosef.github.io/content/authors/admin/_index.md

 At Mansoura University, I lead a project called **AQSA** (2023-now) with a goal to help small businesses by using time-series and RL techniques to analyze and forecaste their data.
 So, you can say that AQSA is all about giving startups the tools to succeed!

 While I don't design for businesses anymore, my love for art and creativity remains a strong personal passion.
 I still design the figures for my research papers and articles.
-The reason behind that is it feels special -- having complete control over the visual representation of my story-- which allows me to tell a clearer, more impactful work.
+The reason behind that is it feels special -- having complete control over the visual representation of my story-- which allows me to craft a clearer, more impactful work.

-Finally, my main aim is to better understand our world and more importantly our brain.
-Using my design skills and data science techniques, I try to explain what I have discovered or known so that we can all RISE.
+At the end of the day, my main aim is to better understand the world around me and more importantly the brain inside my head.
+With the help of my design skills and data science techniques that I've learned over the last couple of years, I want to explain what I have discovered or known so that we can all RISE.

 {style="text-align: justify;"}